Copyright and Trademark Infringement: Someone’s Stealing From Me!

 Infringement can take various forms, including:

-Making copies of works without the owner's permission.
 An easy example is when someone duplicates a musician's song or album without a license (remember burned CDs and Napster?)

-Distributing copyrighted works without proper authorization is another common example.
-When a copyrighted DVD is sold in bulk internationally without proper licensing, this violates a copyright in the right to distribution.
+A common example is a copyrighted DVD sold in bulk internationally and without proper licensing.
+This violates a copyright in the right to distribution.

-If you create a new work largely based on copyrighted material and without obtaining appropriate permissions, then you have violated the copyright’s owner exclusive right to create derivative works.
 For example, you couldn’t write a The Simpsons-spinoff about character Ned Flanders without first obtaining permission from the original show creators (presuming they still have ownership in the copyright of all the show’s characters).

 And that’s just three of the eight exclusive rights enjoyed by a copyright owner.
 To prove infringement, you’ll have to show conclusively that one of these rights is being violated.